joetifa2003/mm-go/README.md

 ## Alloc/Free

-Alloc is a generic function that allocates T and returns a pointer to it that u can free later using Free
+Alloc is a generic function that allocates T and returns a pointer to it that you can free later using Free

 ```go
 ptr := mm.Alloc[int]() // allocates a single int and returns a ptr to it